-Every culture has its own spooky stories about mysterious beings and Native Americans are no exception.
-The legendary Native American skinwalker may be based on traditional myths, but what makes ghost stories about skinwalkers so scary is that many are based on real-life encounters with skinwalkers in the present day.
-Modern-day stories of encountering a skinwalker mostly take place on or near reservations, but they've also been reported as far away as Australia.
+Every culture has scary stories about mysterious beings, and Native Americans are no exception.
+The Navajo legend of the skinwalker is particularly chilling because so many individuals claim to have had real-life encounters in the present day.
+Modern stories of encountering a skinwalker mostly take place in the American Southwest, but they've also been reported as far away as Australia.

 From Redditor /u/Neptune420: